What Is an Overcomer? How Can We Be Raptured and Become Overcomers?

 2. What Does “Being Made Into Overcomers Before the Disasters” Mean?

 Before we can understand what it means to be made into an overcomer before the disasters, we first have to understand what the overcomers are.
 Literally, it means a group of people who overcome.
 As all whoknow, Satan is the enemy of God, and so we must overcome, which assuredly means that we must overcome Satan.
 Therefore, the overcomers refers to the group of people who will overcome Satan.
 But what does it mean to overcome Satan?
 Ever since our ancestors Adam and Eve were seduced by Satan, mankind has lived in sin and has been filled with all manner of corrupt dispositions, such as being arrogant and conceited, selfish and despicable, crooked and deceitful, and so on.
 It can be said that each and every one of us is fettered by these things and we live relying on these poisons.
 Therefore, overcoming Satan means to cast off Satan’s bonds and fetters, to utterly rid ourselves of all the satanic poisons that plague us and no longer live by them, but instead be able to hear God’s words and live by God’s words.
 In this way, we can be named overcomers and our sins can truly be purified, and we can live in the light and be worthy of God’s inheritance.
 Just as it is recorded in Revelation, “These are they which came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb” (Revelation 7:14).
 “Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city” (Revelation 22:14).
 “Him that overcomes will I make a pillar in the temple of My God, and he shall go no more out” (Revelation 3:12).
 “He that overcomes shall inherit all things; and I will be his God, and he shall be My son” (Revelation 21:7).
 “These are they which were not defiled with women; for they are virgins.
 These are they which follow the Lamb wherever He goes.
 These were redeemed from among men, being the first fruits to God and to the Lamb.
 And in their mouth was found no guile: for they are without fault before the throne of God” (Revelation 14:4–5).
-And God’s words say, “Those who are made complete before the disaster are obedient to God.
-They live reliant on Christ, witness Christ, and exalt Him.
-They are the victorious male children and the good soldiers of Christ.”
+And God’s words say, “Those who are made complete before the disaster are submissive to God.
+They live reliant on Christ, they bear witness to Him, and they exalt Him.
+They are the victorious male children and good soldiers of Christ.”

 From these words, we can see that the overcomers are those who make it through great tribulations.
 They experience the judgment of God’s words, their corrupt dispositions are cleansed away, they possess the reality of obedience to God, they enter God’s kingdom and they enjoy His promise.
 To say it another way, being an overcomer does not mean being able to suffer, to pay a price and to keep the Lord’s name in one’s faith in the Lord, and it does not mean not turning back when tribulations arise; instead, it means accepting God’s work of judgment of the last days and having one’s sins cleansed away.
 But how much of our current filth and corruption has been cleansed away?
 We have not yet rid ourselves of any of our corrupt dispositions, such as being arrogant and conceited, selfish and despicable, crooked and deceitful, wicked and greedy, and so on.
 When God blesses us, we can obey Him, but when things happen that are not to our liking, we are capable of involuntarily blaming God.
 When we see others who are better at giving sermons than we are, jealousy and hatred toward them can arise within us.
 When matters touch upon our own interests, we can engage in deception and not be honest—these are just a few examples.
 Therefore, if we want to be caught up before the disasters and be made into overcomers before the disasters, then we must accept God’s work of the last days before the disasters arrive, experience the judgment and chastisement of God’s words, cast off all the corrupt dispositions of Satan, live by God’s words, exalt Christ and bear witness to Christ in all things, and obey and worship God.
 Only then can one be considered to have been made into an overcomer by God and be qualified to inherit God’s promise and to enter into His kingdom.